gregJohnRob/forex/README.md

 * Key:  The key for the 1Forge API

 ## Cache
 To handle the concurrency of the cache, I used a Typed Actor.
-This required modifying the imports to use a more recent version of almost all libraries as the akka-actor version had to be the same as the version of akka-actor-typed used.
+To do this, I had to modify the imports to include akka-actor-typed.
+Making this change resulted in updating a large number of other versions as akka-actor-typed had to be the same version as akka-actor, which then resulted in a domino effect where multiple libraries were updated.

-The typed actor controls access to Map\[Rate.Pair, Rate\].
+The Typed Actor controls access to a Map\[Rate.Pair, Rate\], which was used to store the rates.

 ## Error Handling
-Errors were improved by giving better descriptions of what went wrong.
-Issues with the 1Forge API (such as invalid key) are now passed through to the user instead of the generic response.
+I improved the errors by giving better descriptions of what went wrong.
+Issues with the 1Forge API (such as invalid key) were passed through to the user instead of the generic response.

 # Second Implementation
 After I finished the initial implementation, I went back to the Git repo for the interview and saw an old pull request